Drug & Alcohol Addiction in Dunfermline

 The first step to getting a loved one into rehab, is for the individual to agree to getting help, then completing a brief telephone assessment with us.

-Abbeycare has professional addiction specialists to explain the most appropriate treatment options depending on the needs of you or your loved one.
+Abbeycare rehab clinic in Dunfermline has professional addiction specialists to explain the most appropriate treatment options depending on the needs of you or your loved one.

 - Can I leave rehab once admitted?

 Not generally.
-We do expect you to stay resident in the clinic for the full duration of your treatment period, to help maximise likelikhoods of positive long term recovery outcomes.
+We do expect you to stay resident in the clinic for the full duration of your rehab treatment period, to help maximise likelikhoods of positive long term recovery outcomes.
+Give Abbeycare a call if you are looking for in-patient Rehab in Dunfermline.

 - Addiction Intervention